Blog

 By following these steps and troubleshooting tips, you’ll resolve the "data analysis excel not showing" issue and unlock Excel’s powerful analysis tools.

-How to Enable Data Analysis Excel Not Showing on Mac
+How to Enable Data Analysis in Excel on Mac

 If you’re using Excel on a Mac and can’t find the Data Analysis ToolPak, don’t worry—it’s a common issue with a straightforward fix.
 Let’s walk through the steps to enable it and troubleshoot any Mac-specific problems.